Short on time? Here’s the top anti-malware software of 2020:

 - Anti-Malware Software — Frequently Asked Questions

-Some companies give their anti-malware products away for free.
-But with anti-malware software, you get what you pay for.
+Some are, yes.
+But with all internet security software, you get what you pay for.

 How I Rated the Best Anti-Malware Products of 2020: